antoine-granger/Programmation-C-jeux/TP6/snake2020/README.md

 * display images,
 * play sounds and musics,
 * catch mouse and keyboard events,
-* get informations from dialog boxes.
+* get information from dialog boxes.

 These tools are simplified interfaces of the SDL library.
-If you are not a C beginner, better use the SDL librairy (SDL, SDL_gfx, SDL_sound, SDL_ttf).
+If you are not a C beginner, better use the SDL library (SDL, SDL_gfx, SDL_sound, SDL_ttf).

 The MLV library is portable, and can be compiled and executed on GNU/Linux, Macintosh and Windows.